sheagcraig/auto_logout/README.md

-Package to automatically hard-logout users in lab situations.
+Package to automatically hard-logout users in OS X computer labs.

 Computers can be set using the builtin tools to automatically logout users after a predetermined amount of time.
 However, it will wait, and ultimately